violapterinblog/violapterinblog.github.io/_posts/notices/2017-03-17-installing-arch-linux.md

     (parted) mkpart primary linux-swap 40GiB 42GiB

-Finally the partition for the home, making up the rest of the hard disk.
+Finally create the partition for the home, making up the rest of the hard disk.

     (parted) mkpart primary ext4 42GiB 100%

 In the steps above, if the requested partition cannot be made precisely as such, an alternative suggestion will be prompted.
 You might also be asked again of the point of start and end, and of the file system.
-I just typed enter to apply default for everything.
+I just apply default for everything.
-You may also be warned that `The resulting partition is not properly aligned for best performance.` which Arch Linux Wiki suggests that we ignore.
+You may also be warned that `The resulting partition is not properly aligned for best performance.` which we may ignore.

 Print a summary of each partition to double check.